JuliaPackaging/BinaryBuilder.jl/docs/src/FAQ.md

 ### I love the wizard, but now I want to break free: can I build the tarballs without it?

 The `build_tarballs.jl` script can be used as a command line utility, it takes a few options and as argument the list of triplets of the targets.
-You can find more information about the syntax of the script with
+You can find more information about the syntax of the script in the [Command Line](@ref) section or by running
 ```
 julia build_tarballs.jl --help
 ```